An upper body-lift is a complex procedure designed to address loose skin and sagging that occur following significant weight loss.

-An Upper Body-Lift combines three operations
+An Upper Body-Lift combines three operations:

-- A breast Lift
+- A breast Lift (mastopexy)

-- An Arm lift (Brachioplasty)
+- An arm lift (brachioplasty)

-- A side chest Lift
+- A side chest lift

--you have loss a lot of weight either naturally or following bariatric surgery
+- Loss a lot of weight either naturally or following bariatric surgery

--skin hangs out in folds beneath your bra at the sides
+- Skin hangs out in folds beneath your bra at the sides

 The surgery takes around 6 to 7 hours to do and involves a 1 to 2 night hospital stay.
 2 to 3 weeks off work are typically required.
 The recovery of an upper body-lift is far smoother than that of a lower body-lift.